Celeshmet — Digital presence for an authentic Persian restaurant

 Sketches

-I wanted to focus more on the landing page and the menu, based on Behavar’s request and interview insights.
+wanted to focus more on the landing page and the menu, based on Behavar's request and interview insights.

-One thing that I had to decide was to bring food photo gallery on the front page or on the menu page.
+One thing that I had to decide was to bring the food photo gallery on the front page or on the menu page.
 I scribbled some sketches and after discussing with Behavar, we thought it was a good idea to put the gallery on the menu page since the QR code which she is going to use in the restaurant will direct to the menu page of the website.

-During the inspiration phase, I learnt that I needed to keep the other three pages; hours and location, our story and careers consistent in design.
+During the inspiration phase, I learnt that I needed to keep the other three pages, hours and location, our story and careers, consistent in design.
 Although as we went along the design process, our story page kind of designed itself!

 The idea of the content came from the reviews that Celeshmet has received on different platforms.
 While Celeshmet is a hidden gem, it has a loyal customer base not only in South Vancouver but also in the USA.
-Customers often used the terms like ‘warmth of home, streets of Tehran, hospitality, authentic Persian experience’.
+Customers often used terms like "warmth of home, streets of Tehran, hospitality, authentic Persian experience."
 It was not hard to see that Celeshmet was not just a cuisine, it was an experience.
 This is exactly what I wanted to capture on the website.
 Other than the functionality of the website, the overall feel had to be matched by the vibe of the restaurant.

 Moodboard

-“warm, welcoming, friendly, authentic, home, kind, family”
+The keywords that came up: warm, welcoming, friendly, authentic, home, kind, family.

 Navigating Squarespace

-Design
+Final Design

 Challenges